 If needed, JLEN has powers to repurchase its shares into treasury.
 These would only be reissued at a premium to net asset value.
 JLEN would consider using tender offers to control its discount if necessary.
-In addition, if, on average, the shares traded at a discount of 10% or greater over its financial year, JLEN's board would propose a resolution at the next annual general meeting (AGM) that the company ceases to continue (a discontinuation vote).
+In addition, if, on average, the shares traded at a discount of 10% or greater over its financial year, JLEN's board would propose a resolution at the next AGM that the company ceases to continue.